Digital speaker: Ultrasonic output

 To work properly, all of the individual diaphragm elements would have to operate cleanly at the clock frequency.
 The natural frequency response of the various elements will vary with their size.
 This creates a DAC where the various bits have different bandpass characteristics.
 Large short-term errors can be expected.

-Since this system is converting digital signal to analog, the effect of aliasing is unavoidable, so that the audio output is "reflected" at equal amplitude in the frequency domain, on the other side of the sampling frequency.
-One solution would be to overclock the conversion elements, introduce a digital filter and follow them with an acoustical low pass filter.
+Since this system is converting a digital signal to analog, the effect of aliasing is unavoidable, so that the audio output is "reflected" at equal amplitude in the frequency domain, on the other side of the sampling frequency.
+One solution would be to overclock the conversion elements, introduce a digital filter, and follow them with an acoustical low-pass filter.

 Even accounting for the vastly lower efficiency of speaker drivers at such high frequencies, the result was to generate an unacceptably high level of ultrasonics accompanying the desired output.

 In electronic digital-to-analog conversion, this is addressed by the use of low-pass filters to eliminate the spurious upper frequencies produced.
 Since these frequencies are eliminated in the electrical signal, they are not passed to the speaker and thus ultrasonic airwaves are not generated.

 However, electronic filtering is inherently unable to solve this problem with the digital loudspeaker.
 The speaker elements must operate ultrasonically to avoid introducing (high levels of) audible artifacts, and this means ultrasonic airwaves are inevitable.
 Electronics can filter electrical signals, but can not remove ultrasonic frequencies already in the air.